-There are no capacity issues regarding the water or the waste water networks in this area.
-However, a Drainage Impact Assessment will be required as part of the planning application submission.
+There are no capacity issues both with either the water or waste water networks in this area, although a contribution may be required towards the costs of making the appropriate connections.
+In addition, a Drainage Impact Assessment will be required as part of the planning application submission.

 In line with the requirements of PAN 61 (Planning and Sustainable Urban Drainage Systems) an appropriate SUDS will be required as part of the site development.
 This must be designed as part of the overall site and should be visually attractive, safe and accessible for maintenance purposes.
-Given the nature of the site it may be acceptable for the SUDS to be located outwith the shown boundary of the site (to the east), provided that agreement of the landowner(s) can be shown.
+Given the nature of the site it may be acceptable for the SUDS to be located outwith the shown boundary of the site (to the south-west), provided that agreement of the landowner(s) can be shown.